 What Are Bear Canisters?

-The most common need for you to hike in bear country is to carry a bear canister, these are basically created plastic or polycarbonate containers that are able to withstand claws and bites and keep your food safe, but are bear canisters bear-proof?
+The most common need for hiking in bear country is carrying a bear canister.
+These are basically created plastic or polycarbonate containers that can withstand claws and bites and keep your food safe, but are bear canisters bear-proof?

-Bear canisters are tough but they aren’t fool-proof to protecting their contents, a bear with the will to keep clawing and biting can eventually break through but in near all cases, they will give up to get easier food instead.
+Bear canisters are rugged, but they aren’t fool-proof to protect their contents.
+A bear with the will to keep clawing and biting can eventually break through, but in nearly all cases, they will give up to get more accessible food instead.

-A bear canister or bear can as some call them are basically a big round tub with a screw-on lid.
-The thick plastic they are built on doesn’t crack under high levels of stress and impact making them a perfect defense against a heavy bear.
+A bear canister or bear can as some call them is basically a big round tub with a screw-on lid.
+The thick plastic they are built on doesn’t crack under high stress and impact making them a perfect defense against a heavy bear.

 Why Bear Canisters Are Necessary

-When you travel or plan camping in bear country, you need to ensure that they don’t see human areas as easy food.
+When you travel or plan camping in bear country, you must ensure they don’t see human areas as easy food.

 Most problems come when bears come to understand where people are and food is easy to access and plentiful.

 A bear canister can stop bears from getting your food by making it a lot of work and effort to try and access, and this will typically lead to them moving onto more accessible food sources keeping the humans and bears safe.